whearn17/S2076-MinecraftScanner/README.md

 A Multi-Threaded Minecraft Server scanner optimized for scanning a large range of IPs.

+## Disclaimer

+You should only scan IPs that you are permitted to scan.
+Unauthorized scanning can get you in trouble and I am not liable for what you choose to scan.

 ## Scanning speeds and optimization

 From my testing, using more threads and a smaller host timeout